ingenious/async-methods/README.2.4.0.md

 #### .forEach(fn)

-*fn can be a normal function (synchronous operations) or an async function or generator (asynchronous operations).
+*fn can be a normal function (synchronous operations) or a generator (asynchronous operations).
 An ES6 Class (anon or named) can be used using syntax .forEach(methodName,class).*

-forEach returns an extended Promise resolving to the initial array or object
+forEach returns an extended Promise resolving to the initial array or objectx

 #### forEach with function (synchronous step)